Tesla Model 3 Phone Mounts: Understanding the Different Mounting Types

 Okay, so I see a lot of these mounts online for like $15, but then others are $60.
 Is there a massive difference, or can I just grab the cheap one and save myself $45?

-My first phone mount was a $7 disaster that lasted about two weeks before it started wobbling like a drunk sailor.
+A $7 phone mount can wobble like a drunk sailor within about two weeks.
 The $50 version I replaced it with has been solid for three years.
 The cheaper ones often use flimsier plastic or weaker magnets.
 You're usually paying for better build quality, more secure attachment methods, and sometimes, integrated features like wireless charging.
 Think of it like buying a sleeping bag: the $20 one might work for a night in your living room, but the $60 one is what you actually want when you're miles from anywhere.

 Do I really need a special tool to install one of these dashboard mounts that snaps into the seams?

 For most snap-in mounts, you absolutely do not need any special tools.
 The whole point is they're designed to pop into existing seams with just a little firm pressure.
-I tried one once that felt like it needed a pry tool, and I immediately put it back in the box.
+Some mounts feel like they need a pry tool to work, which is a quick sign to put them back in the box.
 If it requires more than your hands and maybe a gentle push, it's probably not the right fit for your car, or it's over-engineered.
 The whole point is ease of installation.

 What if I get a dashboard mount and it blocks one of the little screen vents, but it holds my phone really well?
 Should I just live with it?